Richard Landis: History

-While living in Los Angeles, Landis owned and operated a recording studio, called The Grey Room, in his house, where artists like Vince Gill, Tori Amos, Joan Armatrading, Tina Turner, and The Smithereens recorded and mixed their albums.
+While living in Los Angeles, Landis owned and operated a recording studio called The Grey Room, in his house, where artists such as Vince Gill, Tori Amos, Joan Armatrading, Tina Turner, and The Smithereens recorded and mixed their albums.
 In the late 1980s and early 1990s, there was a battle between the legitimate studio owners in LA, who had to pay all the overheads a business incurs, and the new breed of high-end home studios.
 They came after Landis and shut him down.
 So he made a deal with Jim David (Hal David's son) and built a duplicate of the Grey Room in a space in Jim David's One on One studios in North Hollywood.
 In 2012, it became 17 Hertz.

 In 1992, Richard Landis was the VP of A&R for BNA Records.
 Lorrie Morgan left RCA Records and joined BNA to remain with Landis.
 Landis left his position with BNA in 1993 but continued to produce for the label on an independent basis, continuing his affiliation as a consultant.

 In May 1994, Landis produced Lorrie Morgan's top 10 album, War Paint.
 He also co-wrote "If You Come Back From Heaven" which was one of the three singles released.
 It entered the Billboard country charts in June 1994 and peaked at #51.
 Also in 1994 Landis was one of 14 producers to receive a CMA Album of the Year award for Common Thread: The Songs of the Eagles.
 Landis produced the last track on the album, Lorrie Morgan's cover of "The Sad Café".
 Billboard's end of year special edition ranked the top 25 country music producers of 1994.
 Landis was placed eighteenth on the list, having produced 11 charted hits for that year.

 From 1993 to 2000, Landis and James Stroud co-owned a major recording studio in Nashville called Loud Recording, as well as an overdub and mixing suite next door called Too Loud.

-In 2010, Richard Landis was nominated for the CMAA Album of the Year for production of Adam Brand's Hell of a Ride, an album which peaked at #19 on the ARIA Charts.
+In 2010, Landis was nominated for the CMAA Album of the Year for production of Adam Brand's Hell of a Ride, an album which peaked at #19 on the ARIA Charts.

+Landis died on May 16, 2023, at the age of 77.